What is an enterprise SEO audit?

 - Use Copyscape to check for duplicate content

-Your enterprise SEO checklist step 4: Backlink audit
+Step 4: Backlink audit

 External backlinks have long been a powerful ranking signal.
 Having a quality backlink profile tells Google that a website is trustworthy and should be viewed as an authority in its niche.